Monday, May 4, 2015

 • Insist for a copy of the Registration certificate if the Breeder claims it is registered with the Kennel Club of India.

-• If it is registered, scan for Microchip with the help of a Vet as every Dog registered with KCI must compulsorily be micro-chipped.
+• If it is registered, scan for a Microchip with the help of a Vet, as every dog registered with KCI must compulsorily be microchipped.

-• Never make any Cash payments.
-Pay only by crossed Cheque or thru Bank which may help you later in case of any hassle.
+• Never make any cash payments.
+Pay only by crossing a cheque or bank, which may help you later in case of any hassle.

-• Never commit yourself just on the basis of an email / face book or a chat thru any other social media.
+• Never commit yourself just on the basis of an email / facebook or a chat through any other social media.

 Saturday, March 15, 2014